 - Resting is important too.
 Take it easy for a couple of days if you can, but don’t overdo the bed rest.
 Too much for too long can actually make matters worse by tightening up muscles that need to be gently stretched.

-- A back brace or back belt can go a long way towards helping with your back pain.
+- Back Brace or Belt.
+A back brace or back belt can go a long way towards relieving your back pain.
 They are great to wear for extra support while healing from an injury or to prevent back damage.
 If you do a lot of heavy lifting on a regular basis, they are a must.

 - Chiropractic.
 Many people have found that chiropractic care is a great way to heal from back pain and keep their backs healthy and aligned.
 There are quite a few different schools of chiropractic, so do your homework and find a practitioner that fits your philosophy and suits your particular needs.

 - Massage.
 A good massage is also helpful to many people who suffer from back pain.
 As with chiropractory, there are many different types of massage available.
 You also have the option of learning massage techniques yourself.
 Some individuals practice self-massage to help their backs, or you and your loved ones can massage each other and have a happy family of pain-free, relaxed backs.